According to the most popular cosmological paradigm, the greater part

-The supercritical accretion regime is very important for astrophysics.
+The supercritical regime of accretion onto black holes is very important

 In the first half-billion years just after our Universe was born,